Odegaa/Odegaa/README.md

 ## Hello, I'm [Odegaa][instagram]

-### I'm a Java backend developer
+### I'm a Software Engineer

 About me:

 Hi everyone !!!
-My name is Ruslan (Odegaa is my username :) and i'm 20 years old and from Karakalpakstan.
+My name is Ruslan (Odegaa is my username :) and i'm 20+ years old and from Karakalpakstan.
 I do programming and sports.
 Like to play football and volleyball.
 And in terms of eSports, I play FIFA (Big fan Real Madrid) and Mortal Combat is my favorite character (Scorpion).
 In addition to these love cars, or rather racing cars :)